PacoReinaCampo/MPSoC-DV/configuration/rust/book/chapters/chapter12.md

 // Example of refactoring code into smaller functions and using Result for error handling
 ```

-## DEVELOPING THE LIBRARY’S FUNCTIONALITY WITH TEST DRIVEN DEVELOPMENT
+## DEVELOPING THE LIBRARY'S FUNCTIONALITY WITH TEST DRIVEN DEVELOPMENT

 Test-Driven Development (TDD) is an iterative development process where you write tests before writing the actual implementation code.
 In Rust, you can use the built-in testing framework to write tests for your functions, modules, and libraries.